dilanx/craco/packages/craco/README.md

 ### createJestConfig

-The function accept a `cracoConfig` object and a `context` object and return the generated Jest config object.
+Accept a `cracoConfig` object and a `context` object and return the generated Jest config object.

 `createJestConfig(cracoConfig, context = {})`